craftercms/docs/source/system-administrators/activities/kubernetes/simple-authoring-single-instance-kubernetes-deployment.rst

 Simple Authoring With a Single Instance Kubernetes Deployment
 =============================================================

-Crafter CMS has an example Kubernetes deployment for an Authoring with a single instance, which you can get from https://github.com/craftercms/kubernetes-deployments/tree/master/authoring/cluster.
+CrafterCMS has an example Kubernetes deployment for an Authoring with a single instance, which you can get from https://github.com/craftercms/kubernetes-deployments/tree/master/authoring/cluster.
 This guide covers how to install this example in a Kubernetes cluster.

 .. important::
    This guide assumes you have a working understanding of Kubernetes